-SEG Awards Qualifications in Progression
+SEG Awards Qualifications in Skills for Further Learning and Employment

-Entry Level 3 - Unit Specification Guide
+Entry Level - Unit Specification Guide

 About Us

 Skills and Education Group Awards continually invest in high quality qualifications and services across education.
 As a result we have a long-established reputation for supporting skills providers to enable individuals to gain skills for employment, skills for learning and skills for progression.